 Hormones again!
 But my God how much better am I than the ramblings of the mad woman back in July?

-I had to stop writing this yesterday because Rich came in and have to write this alone, and I also know that it freaks Rich out when I write in my journal.
+I had to stop writing this yesterday because Rich came in and have to write this alone; I also know that it freaks Rich out when I write in my journal.

 Since then we had a massive row, a combination of drink and hormones, but something that makes the truth come out sometimes.
-It was so stupid I said to Rich to get that I know he gets upset every day and he said he didn’t, and I got angry about that.
+It was so stupid: I said to Rich to understand that I know he gets upset every day and he said he didn’t, and I got angry about that.

 Why would I want Rich to get upset very day?